I’ve got a Kindle eReader and I occasionally download cool web pages into my laptop only to convert them with Calibre to MOBI format

 I bet you have.

-I’ve got a Kindle eReader and I occasionally download cool web pages into my laptop only to convert them with Calibre to MOBI format.
+I’ve got a Kindle eReader and I occasionally download cool web pages into my laptop only to convert them to MOBI format with Calibre.

 Calibre is a free software application for e-book management licensed under a GPL license, and MOBI is a format used by Amazon.

 With Calibre, HTML pages can be converted into almost any eBook format: EPUB, AZW3, MOBI, PDF, TXT, etc.